 I am a Doctoral Fellow at the Institute of Landscape and Urban Studies (LUS) at ETH Zürich, bringing a background in design, education, and writing to my research on the mass housing landscapes of Berlin.
-Before joining ETH, I was an adjunct professor at the University of Houston.
+Previously, I was an adjunct professor at the University of Houston.
 I hold degrees in architecture, urban design, and city planning from Rice University and TU Berlin, where I also taught and conducted research in various assistant roles.
-Supervised by the Chair of History and Theory of Urban Design (Prof. Tom Avermaete) and the Chair of Architecture and Housing (Prof. Maria Conen), my work moves across theory, method, and practice.
+Currently supervised by the Chair of History and Theory of Urban Design (Prof. Tom Avermaete), the Chair of Architecture and Housing (Prof. Maria Conen), and the Chair of Environmental Humanities at the Rachel Carson Center for Environment and Society (Prof. Sonja Duempelmann), my work moves across theory, method, and practice.

 My design experience spans architecture, landscape architecture, and urban design practices in Houston, Berlin, and Lisbon.
 Ongoing design and curatorial work takes place in collaboration with Lulu Crouzet under the name Deux___.